 After the sale of the Van Gogh Sunflowers in 1987, one of the Japanese delegates sent to collect the picture declared: ‘‘Mr Roundell, in Japan you are nearly as famous as Margaret Thatcher!’

-Top sales include Giulio Roman’s Spanish Holy Family, sold to the Getty; and Stubbs’s Mares and Foals, sold to a Private Collector.
+Top sales include Giulio Romano’s Spanish Holy Family, sold to the Getty; and Stubbs’s Mares and Foals, sold to a Private Collector.

 Dickinson achieves several notable sales to museums, including two to the Getty (Ercole de’ Roberti’s Saint Jerome in the Wilderness and The Journey of Three Kings by the Master of St. Bartholomew) and one to the National Galleries of Scotland (Guercino’s Erminia finding the wounded Tancred).
 Other top sales to Private Collectors include Titian’s Giovanni Battista Castaldo; Van Gogh’s Intérieur d’un Restaurant; and Degas’ Danseuse à la Barre.